-That the authority to execute the dissolution resolution of each of 1402318 Ontario Inc., 1443393 Ontario Inc., 1443396 Ontario Inc., 1443397 Ontario Inc. and 1443398 Ontario Inc., and Unipower Holdings Ltd. be granted to the Chief Administrative Officer for the Corporation of the Town of Newmarket; and,

-- That the authority to execute the dissolution resolution of Upper Canada Energy Alliance Inc. be granted to the sole director of Newmarket HoldCo; and, - 3.
-That the dissolution of said companies proceed accordingly.

-6.11 Appointment Committee Meeting Minutes of October 6, 2020

-1. That the Appointment Committee Meeting Minutes of October 6, 2020 be received.

-6.12 Central York Fire Services - Joint Council Committee Meeting Minutes of November 3, 2020 and November 24, 2020

-1. That the Central York Fire Services - Joint Council Committee Meeting Minutes of November 3, 2020 and November 24, 2020 be received.

-6.13 Newmarket Public Library Board Meeting Minutes of January 20, 2021

-1. That the Newmarket Public Library Board Meeting Minutes of January 20, 2021 be received.

-6.14 Main Street District Business Improvement Area Board of Management Meeting Minutes of February 3, 2021

-1. That the Main Street District Business Improvement Area Board of Management Meeting Minutes of February 3, 2021 be received.

-7. Action Items

-8. Notices of Motion

-9. Motions Where Notice has Already been Provided

-11.1 Local Planning Appeal Tribunal Matter - Property in Ward 5
+- That the authority to execute the dissolution resolution of each of 1402318 Ontario Inc., 1443393 Ontario Inc., 1443396 Ontario Inc., 1443397 Ontario Inc. and 1443398 Ontario Inc., and Unipower Holdings Ltd. be granted to the Chief Administrative Officer for the Corporation of the Town of Newmarket; and, - 2.
+That the authority to execute the dissolution resolution of Upper Canada Energy Alliance Inc. be granted to the sole director of Newmarket HoldCo; and, - 3.
+That the dissolution of said companies proceed accordingly. - 6.11.
+Appointment Committee Meeting Minutes of October 6, 2020 - 1.
+That the Appointment Committee Meeting Minutes of October 6, 2020 be received. - 6.12.
+Central York Fire Services Joint Council Committee Meeting Minutes of November 3, 2020 and November 24, 2020 - 1.
+That the Central York Fire Services Joint Council Committee Meeting Minutes of November 3, 2020 and November 24, 2020 be received. - 6.13.
+Newmarket Public Library Board Meeting Minutes of January 20, 2021 - 1.
+That the Newmarket Public Library Board Meeting Minutes of January 20, 2021 be received. - 6.14.
+Main Street District Business Improvement Area Board of Management Meeting Minutes of February 3, 2021 - 1.
+That the Main Street District Business Improvement Area Board of Management Meeting Minutes of February 3, 2021 be received. - 7.
+Action Items - 8.
+Notices of Motion - 9.
+Motions Where Notice has Already been Provided - 10.
+New Business - 11.
+Closed Session - 11.1.
+Local Planning Appeal Tribunal Matter Property in Ward 5

+Litigation or potential litigation, including matters before administrative tribunals, affecting the municipality or local board as per Section 239(2)(e) of the Municipal Act, 2001.

-11.2 Proposed Disposition of Land - Property in Ward 6
+11.2.
+Proposed Disposition of Land - Property in Ward 6